Chart Color Schemes

 Residential development activity is lower than average in Mawson Lakes - Globe Derby Park according to AreaSearch's national comparison of local real estate markets

-Mawson Lakes - Globe Derby Park has averaged around 9 new dwelling approvals per year over the past five financial years, totalling 45 homes.
-In FY26 to date, 9 approvals have been recorded.
-Over these five years, an average of 16.4 people moved to the area for each dwelling built.
-This high demand outpaces supply, potentially driving up prices and increasing competition among buyers.
+Mawson Lakes - Globe Derby Park averaged approximately 9 new dwelling approvals per year over the past five financial years, totalling 45 homes.
+In FY26 so far, 9 approvals have been recorded.
+On average, 16.4 people moved to the area annually for each dwelling built between FY21 and FY25, indicating high demand outpacing supply, which typically influences prices upwards and intensifies competition among buyers.
+New properties were constructed at an average expected cost of $220,000, reflecting more affordable housing options compared to regional norms.

 Frequently Asked Questions - Development